-Denver Health psychologists provide presentations on evidence-based interventions, health psychology, substance use disorders and treatment, psychological and neuropsychological assessment, adult and child psychology, diversity, supervision, and program evaluation and research.
+Denver Health psychologists provide presentations on evidence-based interventions, health psychology, substance use disorders and treatment, psychological and neuropsychological assessment, diversity, supervision, and program evaluation and research.
+The first seminar each month is split into child and adult focused tracks to gain more in-depth learning on adult and child psychology topics.
 There are presentations about Colorado regulations and legal procedures, and there are also two to three presentations per year about ethical and professional issues.
-Finally, the interns themselves are expected to contribute clinical case presentations as well as didactic presentations to their fellow interns and to interested faculty members.
+Finally, the residents themselves are expected to contribute clinical case presentations as well as didactic presentations to their fellow residents and to interested faculty members.